What is the Efficient Markets Hypothesis?

-The Efficient Markets Hypothesis is an investment theory primarily derived from concepts attributed to Eugene Fama’s research work as detailed in his 1970 book, “Efficient Capital Markets: A Review of Theory and Empirical Work”.
+The Efficient Markets Hypothesis (EMH) is an investment theory primarily derived from concepts attributed to Eugene Fama’s research as detailed in his 1970 book, “Efficient Capital Markets: A Review of Theory and Empirical Work.”
 Fama put forth the basic idea that it is virtually impossible to consistently “beat the market” – to make investment returns that outperform the overall market average as reflected by major stock indexes such as the S&P 500 Index.

-Fama;s investment theory – which carries essentially the same implication for investors as the Random Walk Theory – is based on a number of assumptions about securities markets and how they function.
-These assumptions include the one idea critical to the validity of the efficient markets hypothesis: the belief that all information relevant to stock prices is freely and widely available, “universally shared” among all investors.
+Fama’s investment theory – which carries essentially the same implication for investors as the Random Walk Theory – is based on a number of assumptions about securities markets and how they function.
+The assumptions include the one idea critical to the validity of the efficient markets hypothesis: the belief that all information relevant to stock prices is freely and widely available, “universally shared” among all investors.

 The major conclusion of the theory is that since stocks always trade at their fair market value, then it is virtually impossible to either buy undervalued stocks at a bargain or sell overvalued stocks for extra profits.
 Neither expert stock analysis nor carefully implemented market timing strategies can hope to average doing any better than the performance of the overall market.
 If that’s true, then the only way investors can generate superior returns is by taking on much greater risk.

 There are three variations of the hypothesis – the weak, semi-strong, and strong forms – which represent three different assumed levels of market efficiency.

 The weak form of the EMH assumes that the prices of securities reflect all available public market information but may not reflect new information that is not yet publicly available.
 It additionally assumes that past information regarding price, volume, and returns is independent of future prices.